Cuisine of Montevideo

-Cuisine of Montevideo refers to the food cooked and served in the city of Montevideo, Uruguay.
-The cuisine served in this city is similar to the one served throughout the whole country of Uruguay, with beef being a staple of the diet along with the torta frita, a pan-fried cake.
+The cuisine of Montevideo encompasses various aspects of the city’s culinary culture.
+It largely reflects that of the rest of Uruguay and is strongly influenced by Italian and Spanish cuisines, owing to significant immigration from those countries since the 19th century.

-In recent years the number of restaurants and the diversity of cuisine has increased considerably, Lonely Planet describes the Montevideo culinary scene as "just starting to get exciting" with a variety of restaurants within the city, expanding from traditional Uruguayan cuisine to Japanese cuisine and Middle Eastern cuisine.
+Lonely Planet has described the Montevideo culinary scene as "just starting to get exciting" with a variety of restaurants, expanding from traditional Uruguayan cuisine to Japanese and Middle Eastern cuisine.

 Cuisine

 A torta frita is a pan-fried cake consumed in Montevideo and throughout Uruguay.
 It is usually circular, with a small cut in the centre for even cooking, and is made from wheat flour, yeast, water and sugar or salt.
 Beef is very important in Uruguayan cuisine and an essential part of many dishes.
 Many of the restaurants serve beef steaks, pork or chicken dishes.
 Given that Montevideo is a coastal city, it has a plentiful supply of fresh fish.
-Some restaurants, like Che Montevideo on the Rambla Gandhi in the Pocitos area of the city, specialise in fresh seafood.
+Some restaurants, specialise in fresh seafood.

 Mercado del Puerto

 The historic centre of traditional food and beverage in Montevideo is the Mercado del Puerto ("Port Market"), which contains restaurants and cafes catering to international visitors.
 The La Palenque restaurant serves Uruguayan and Spanish cuisine with a variety of lamb, pork and cold meats dishes with vegetables, paella, rice and shellfish.
 Additionally, the market is host to various cultural events on Saturdays.

-The Mercado del Puerto is the city's most famous area for parillas (barbecues).
+The Mercado del Puerto is the city's most famous area for parrillas (barbecues).
 The open-aired building which houses the market was built in 1868.
-While originally a venue for fresh produce, it is now filled with parillas.
+While originally a venue for fresh produce, it is now filled with parrillas.
 The structure was built in the style of a nineteenth-century British Railway station.
 It is listed among "The Best Markets" in South America by Frommer's.